Infinity-Projects-de/MPP/README.md

 Additionally, there is Chechu (myself), serving as the Project and Code Manager as well as a Senior Developer.
 Lastly, Kabo, a Senior Developer and former Project Manager, is also part of the team.

-experience for all team members, both internal and external.

 ## 📜 License information

 [![Asset license (Unlicensed)](https://img.shields.io/badge/assets%20license-All%20Rights%20Reserved-red.svg?style=flat-square)](https://en.wikipedia.org/wiki/All_rights_reserved)